Business and Enterprise

 Programme managerDr Carol (Yongmei) Zhang

 As the business world becomes increasingly competitive, entrepreneurial spirit and a firm grounding in the nature of enterprise are in high demand.
-This course will set you up to meet that demand, whether you aspire to set up your own business, lead an organisation to success, or excel as part of a strong team.
+Our foundation business course will set you up to meet that demand, whether you aspire to set up your own business, lead an organisation to success, or excel as part of a strong team.

-Designed in partnership with industrial experts and Cirencester College, it is tailor-made to help you develop practical and academic expertise in creativity and innovation.
+Designed in partnership with industrial experts and Cirencester College, this prestigious business course is tailor-made to help you develop practical and academic expertise in creativity and innovation.

-We offer you the additional opportunity of progressing on to the final year of our BSc (Hons) International Business Management.
-Progression opportunities will also be available to appropriate honours conversion programmes at other Higher Education Institutions in the UK.
+We also offer you the additional opportunity of progressing on to the final year of our BSc (Hons) International Business Management.
+Progression opportunities will also be available to appropriate honours conversion programmes at other HEIs in the UK.

-You will gain a practical understanding of the dynamic business environment during a work placement in the summer vacation between your first and second year.
-This will embed your theoretical understanding of every element of business, from marketing and management to e-commerce and social media, and allow you to gain valuable real-life experience.
+You will gain a practical understanding of the dynamic business environment during a work placement between your first and second year.
+This will embed your theoretical understanding of every element of business, from marketing and management to e-commerce and social media.

 Practical experience is emphasised in the first year, where you will work through the core modules and focus on work-related situations to ensure your experiential knowledge is developed alongside your academic skills.
 The second year will see you further develop broader business and management expertise.